mattfeltonma/azure-labs/simple-landing-zone/README.md

 **Encryption-at-rest**
 * Shared Services Virtual Machines are encrypted with SSE w/ Managed Disk and CMK
-* Disk Encryption Set created in workload instance of Key Vault for use for encryption of VMs in workload resource group (or subscription)

 **Support Least Privilege**
 * Three resource groups deployed with one for shared services, one for network transit, and one for workload allowing fine grained access for systems, networking, and development teams